TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/otel-plugins.md

 In this example, the `AddFooBarHeader` function creates a span and then calls `NewFunc`, passing the updated context.
 The `NewFunc` function starts a new span of its own, linked to the original through the context.
 It also simulates some processing time by sleeping for 1 second, then sets a new attribute on the second span.
 In a real-world scenario, the `NewFunc` would contain actual code logic to be executed.

-How this new child span looks in Jaeger:
+The illustration below, shows how this new child looks in Jaeger:

 {{< img src="/img/plugins/multiple_spans.png" alt="OTel Span attributes" >}}